wi2ardoz/servo_motor_3d_pointer/README.md

     servo stick will move to the chosen fixed angle and in the other angle will scan area
     according to it spatial range (from min to max) repeatedly with 100msec delay.
     Sampling of angle and frequency is by potentiometer (0v-3v) done by ADC12 clock.
 5. Quit - go to sleep and wait for wake from push button PB0.

+## HW

+TI MSP430FG4619

 ## Size